GAEUNYIM/CNN-TA-Distillation/README.md

 1. (CNN) Results from the original paper.
 ![alt text](results_CNN_original_paper.png)

-2. (CNN) Results from the replication with same condition.
+2. (CNN) Results of the replication with same condition of the original paper.
 ![alt text](results_CNN_replication.JPG)

-3. (ResNet) Results from the replication with different hyperparameters condition.
+3. (ResNet) of the replication with different parameters of the original paper.
 ![alt text](results_ResNet_replication.JPG)